tobyhodges/genome-mining-workshop-workbench/index.md

 >
 > This lesson assumes that learners have no prior experience with the tools covered in the workshop.
 > However, learners are expected to have some familiarity with biological concepts,
-> including the concepts of prokariotic genome and metabolite.
+> including the concepts of prokariotic genome, biosynthetic gene cluster and metabolite.
 > Participants should bring their own laptops and plan to participate actively.
 > To get started, follow the directions in the [Setup](setup.html) tab to
 > get access to the required software and data for this workshop.
 FIX [Setup](setup.html) 💢